elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/5-defining-FAIR-objectives-for-projects.md

 ## Topic, definition and scope

 * Defining FAIR Objectives for a **research / scientific project as a part of data management plan creation.**

 ---

-## Learning outcomes

-* Maturity Model (FAIR Evaluator and its metrics (see https://faircookbook.elixir-europe.org/content/recipes/assessing-fairness/fair-assessment-fairevaluator.html), FIP, FAIRplus Dataset Maturity Indicators (https://fairplus.github.io/Data-Maturity/))…
-* E.g. Evaluate your existing dataset maturity by assigning a DSM indicator to your project data (https://fairplus.github.io/Data-Maturity/) Then make a set of objectives that will lead your project from its existing to its ideal maturity level to move along the spectrum of data maturity and FAIR.
-This will also provide a good exercise in awareness of what the next levels are.
-This will also provide a good exercise in awareness of what the next levels are.
-*
-* Use tooling from goal modelling to define better objectives

----